Protests of 1968: Tunisia

-In Tunisia, a wave of student-led demonstrations and street protests in front of campuses was set on in March, in inspiration of protests in Poland and the 1968 protests in Egypt.
-Student protests however was quelled by police and the movement was crushed; in the short-lived period was peaceful protests and demonstrations for one week.
+In Tunisia, a wave of student-led demonstrations and street protests in front of campuses began in March, inspired by protests in Poland and the 1968 protests in Egypt.
+Student protests, however, were quelled by police and the movement was crushed; in the short-lived period there were peaceful protests and demonstrations for one week.

 United Kingdom

 A series of art school occupations quickly spread throughout the UK during May and July 1968.
 The occupation at Hornsey College of Art (now Middlesex University) remains an emblematic event in the modern history of British universities.
 Cambridge students were involved in the Garden House riot on 13 February 1970.

 Northern Ireland

 On 24 August 1968, the Northern Ireland civil rights movement held its first civil rights march, from Coalisland to Dungannon.
 Many more marches were held over the following year.
 Loyalists (especially members of the UPV) attacked some of the marches and held counter-demonstrations in a bid to get the marches banned.
 Because of the lack of police reaction to the attacks, nationalists saw the RUC, almost wholly Protestant, as backing the loyalists and allowing the attacks to occur.
 On 5 October 1968, a civil rights march in Derry was banned by the Northern Ireland government.
-When marchers defied the ban, RUC officers surrounded the marchers and beat them indiscriminately and without provocation.
+When marchers defied the ban, RUC officers surrounded the marchers and beat them indiscriminately without provocation.
 More than 100 people were injured, including a number of nationalist politicians.

 The incident was filmed by television news crews and shown around the world.
 It caused outrage among Catholics and nationalists, sparking two days of rioting in Derry between nationalists and the RUC.
 A few days later, a student civil rights group – People's Democracy – was formed in Belfast.
 In late November, O'Neill promised the civil rights movement some concessions, but these were seen as too little by nationalists and too much by loyalists.

-These protests started turning violent, and in 1969 the 1969 Northern Ireland Riots marked the beginning of The Troubles, a sectarian conflict that would divide Northern Ireland for roughly 30 years.
+These protests started turning violent, and a year later, the 1969 Northern Ireland riots marked the beginning of The Troubles, a sectarian conflict that would divide Northern Ireland for roughly 30 years.